shelleyolivia/learn-tutorials/figment-learn/new-pathways/secret/secret-101.md

 ## EVM compatibility

-The Secret Network has launched a bridge with Ethereum**,** bringing cheaper and more usable privacy to Ethereum and Ethereum-based assets.
+The Secret Network has launched a bridge with Ethereum, bringing cheaper and more usable privacy to Ethereum and Ethereum-based assets.
 It allows users to create synthetic (wrapped) ETH and ERC-20 tokens on Secret Network that can be used with full privacy, at a lower cost.

 The bridge is bidirectional, so Secret Tokens can then be redeemed for their Ethereum-based equivalent.